mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 ```

 The exact time is not specified, but it is always after `Download` has
-completed, and before either `ArtifactRollback` or `ArtifactFailure` are
+completed, and before either `ArtifactRollbackReboot` or `ArtifactFailure` are
 executed.
 If the installation is successful it may not be called at all.

 The module can respond with the following responses: